CL0001/cpp-rlimgui-template/README.md

 **Build:**

-After the initial configuration, you can simply run the following to rebuild the project:
+After the initial configuration, run the following to build the project:
 ```bash
 cmake --build . && ./build/Debug/YourProjectName.exe
 ```